aurimrv/ARTIST/docs/project_structure.md

 5. **Report** the outcome through structured snapshots and a consolidated `GenerationResult`.

-The modular architecture favours extensibility and maintainability, while the template-anchored, multi-agent design keeps the generated code compilable and specification-adherent.
+The modular architecture favors extensibility and maintainability, while the template-anchored, multi-agent design keeps the generated code compilable and specification-adherent.

-### Future Directions

-- Defect-detection assessment via mutation testing.
-- Support for authenticated APIs.
-- Support for additional testing frameworks (e.g. JUnit 5, Jest).
-- Integration with CI/CD pipelines.